Frances Billinge 2019

 Janice Wallace wrote about the history of this Devon House of Mercy in Bovey Tracey which was published in the Transactions of the Devonshire Association 2001 (Wallace, Janice.
 The Devon House of Mercy Bovey Tracey in Transactions of the Devon.
 Assoc.
 Advmt.
 Sci., 133, pp 191-216) I have recently been contacted by a couple of families whose ancestors had a particular involvement with the establishment.
 It would be interesting to trace the sisters, the ‘inmates’ and the visitors who lived at Devon House of Mercy, so if you have any information to share with me it would be very helpful.

 Emma Frances Hicks was the Sister Superior on the 1911 Census.
 The previous Sister Superior was Sister Bertha who was well known in the town.
-Sister Bertha died in 1907 and her funeral was fully reported in the local press.(The Western Times 19 January 1907, p.9) Sister Bertha’s grave can be seen in the town cemetery (Fig. 3)
+Sister Bertha died in 1907 and her funeral was fully reported in the local press.(The Western Times 19 January 1907, p.9) Sister Bertha’s grave can be seen in Bovey Tracey Cemetery (Fig. 3)

 Figure 3.
-Grave of Sister Bertha, Sister Mercy of the Community of St John the Baptist, died 1907.
-Bovey Tracey cemetery.
+Grave of Sister Bertha, Sister of Mercy of the Community of St John the Baptist, died 1907.
+Bovey Tracey Cemetery.
 Frances Billinge 2019.

 Emma was born in Piddletrenthide Dorset in 1844 and died at the Devon House of Mercy in 1933 (Death certificate30 January 1933, The National Archives).
-No record has yet been found of her funeral and burial in Bovey Tracey parish church, local cemetery, or Newton Abbot cemetery.
-Have you any thoughts on where she might have been buried?
+She too was buried in Bovey Tracey Cemetery but her grave has no record to this effect.
+It is in the forefront on the left of Figure 4.

 Frances Henrietta Kilvert was a sister at the Devon House of Mercy whose brother was the famous diarist whose work was later published as ‘Kilvert’s Diary’.
 Frances was born at Hardenhuish Wiltshire in 1846.
 By 1901 she was a Sister of Mercy in London and she had moved to the Bovey Tracey house by 1911 where she was described as a teaching sister.
 This teachinpost was at the Church of England National School.
 Frances died at the mother house in Clewer in 1929 when she was aged 83.

-Figure 4.
+Figure 5.
 Memorial to Sr Frances Ruth.
 St Peter, St Paul, and St Thomas Beckett, Parish Church, Bovey Tracey.
-Frances Billinge 2019, by kind permission of the vicar and church warden.
+Frances Billinge 2019, by kind permission of the Vicar and Church Warden.

 Isabel Whitley was the daughter of a steam engine mechanic.
 She was born in Leeds in 1892.
 She was listed as an inmate in 1911.
 After leaving the Devon House of Mercy she married an Australian in 1919 who was in England as part of the Navy in WWI.
 Sadly Isabel died in childbirth and her daughter only lived a few months.
 Her Australian husband returned home where he re-married and has living relatives.
 I am grateful to them for providing me with this information,.